$750.00

 Description

 Description: We offer a signed pochoir by the Italian designer Umberto Brunelleschi.
-The image is 16 ⅜” x 12 ⅜” and matted within a silver frame which measures 24 ½” x 20”.
+The image is 16 ⅜” x 12 ⅜” on a 21 1/2″ x 17 1/4″ sheet of deckle edge paper.
+Matted and framed to 24 ½” x 20”.
 It is signed and inscribed in graphite along the lower margin: “96 La danse orientale U Brunelleschi”.
-It also has the artist’s printed signature in the lower corner of the image.
+It also has the artist’s printed signature in the lower right corner of the image.
+Lower left has a circular blindstamp consisting of “EM” with a sunflower.
 A nimble dancer peaks out from a comically large turban and is depicted mid leap with a gravity defying skirt.
 A masked guitar player looks on.
 Brunelleschi uses scale and volume in a playfully elegant way that is entirely his own.
 Item #PR00264.

 Umberto Brunelleschi (June 21, 1879 – February 16, 1949) was born in Montemurlo, Italy, studied at the Accademia delle Belle Arti in Florence and moved to Paris in 1900.
 He worked for Le Rire as a caricaturist under the pseudonym Aroun-al-Raxid or Aron-al-Rascid.
 He contributed illustrations to many French publications including Journal des Dames et Des Modes, La Vie Parisienne, Gazette du Bon Ton and Les Feuillets d’Art.